-He will say that, “by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which brings your error rating down to zero”.
+He may have said that, “by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which brings your error rating down to zero”.

-The cost of Reputation Manager will be approximately £50 per month although this might be discounted if you buy other Yell services and sign up during the sales call.
+The cost of Reputation Manager is approximately £50 per month although this is often discounted if you buy other Yell services.

 All of these claims will appear highly convincing.
 Coupled with the high-pressure sales techniques and assurances given by the agent, this all makes it very difficult to refuse their offer.